- Search The Registry

-This historical re-enactment or pageant was organized and performed by the Rondo community of St. Paul for a large audience of mostly well-to-do Minneapolis and St. Paul residents, Black, and white.
+This historical re-enactment or pageant was organized and performed by the Rondo community of St. Paul for a large audience of primarily well-to-do Minneapolis and St. Paul residents, black, and white.
 The pageant depicted Cuba’s victory in achieving independence from Spain, which had occurred earlier that year as part of the Spanish-American War.
 The money raised from “Cuba’s” ticket sales went to fund the American Law Enforcement League of Minnesota, a local civil rights group that organized on behalf of Southern Blacks facing segregation, disfranchisement, lynching, and economic subordination in the era of Jim Crow Laws.

-“Cuba” was organized by mostly middle and upper-class African Americans, and thus reflected the “genteel” sensibilities of the American elite.
-Although no recordings remain of the pageant, it can be gleaned from newspaper reports that it was written and performed using Victorian styles of melodrama, music, and dance.
+“Cuba” was organized by mostly middle and upper-class African Americans and thus reflected the “genteel” sensibilities of the American elite.
+Although no recordings remain of the pageant, it can be gleaned from newspaper reports that it was written and performed using Victorian melodrama, music, and dance styles.
 The pageant glorified the American intervention in Cuba’s struggle for independence (which had been ongoing since 1895), portraying a fashionable patriotism.
-America was shown to be a purely benevolent power, heroically spreading liberty throughout the world.
+America was shown to be a purely benevolent power, heroically spreading liberty worldwide.
 However, the pageant especially glorified the contributions of Black soldiers in the Spanish-American War, disrupting the racial attitudes many Americans held about Blacks in the military.
 Also, “Cuba” can be seen as a message of solidarity from Blacks to Cubans, hinting at their shared oppression in the face of white racist domination.